Arham-cyber/Underworld-Warrior/Readme.md

 You have to use the wierd physics to your advantage and dodge these lethal barriers to meet the boss*.

-*If you are not able to pass 1st barrier not that you have to jump and teleport to the other side to have a greater height than the barrier
+*If you are not able to pass 1st barrier note that you have to jump and teleport to the other side to have a greater height than the barrier

 Level3
 Finally you meet the boss!!